Tromsø Arctic Reindeer

-Sami experiences around Tromsø
+Sami Experiences in Tromsø

 The Sami are the indigenous people of the north.
 Even though the Sami are now part of modern society, they maintain ancient traditions such as joik, handicrafts and reindeer husbandry.
 If you visit Tromsø, you can have a close-up experience of their colourful culture and history.